 The Music of The Lord of The Rings.
 Tribute to Howard Shore

-Join us on April 3rd at the iconic O'Reilly Theatre for ’Our precious concert’ – one of our most beloved and best-selling programmes.
+Join us on 5th of June at 21:00 at the stunning Monkstown Church for ’Our precious concert’ – one of our most beloved and best-selling programmes!

-A breathtaking concert that will transport audiences straight into the heart of Tolkien’s universe.
-Howard Shore’s iconic soundtrack has captivated millions worldwide, and now, we bring it to Dublin!
+Experience the majestic and timeless music of the legendary Lord of the Rings films in a breathtaking concert that will transport audiences straight into the heart of Tolkien’s universe.
+Howard Shore’s iconic soundtrack has captivated millions worldwide, and now, we bring it to Ireland!

 This enchanting musical journey promises to be one of the most magical concerts of the season, with tickets selling out fast!